braum852/frront.io/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+Prerequisites
+The only dependency is NPM (comes together with Node).

+Installing
+Open a terminal at the project root and run npm install to install all dependencies.

 ## Available Scripts

 In the project directory, you can run: